binkley/modern-java-practices/README.md

 pages](https://github.com/binkley/modern-java-practices/wiki/).
 Use the sidebar navigation in the wiki to browse or jump to topics, or to follow in a reading order.
+You can also use the droplist control next to "Pages" for an alphabetical listing (including subheaders within pages), and for a search box.

 ---